 This confusion shows up in inspection findings more than almost any other control documentation issue.
 The AFM’s 2022 inspection report specifically noted instances where firms documented a walkthrough of a single transaction as evidence of operating effectiveness, without performing separate tests of controls.

 A test of controls under ISA 330.8 tests whether the control operated effectively throughout the period.
-Select a sample (ISA 530.7 governs sample size) and examine evidence of the control’s operation for each item.
+Select a sample ( ISA 530.7 governs sample size) and examine evidence of the control’s operation for each item.
 The output is a conclusion on operating effectiveness that supports your planned reliance.
+If you plan to rely on a control to reduce the extent of substantive procedures, ISA 330.8 requires you to test that control’s operating effectiveness.
+A walkthrough alone can’t satisfy this requirement.

 Document the two procedures separately in your file.
-The walkthrough belongs in your risk assessment working papers alongside your process understanding.
-The test of controls belongs in your response working papers.
-Mixing them into a single working paper is how the confusion starts, and it’s the first thing an inspector checks.
+The walkthrough belongs in your risk assessment working papers (WPs) alongside your process understanding.
+The test of controls belongs in your response WPs.
+Mixing them into a single WP is how the confusion starts, and it is the first thing an inspector checks.

 How to select the right transaction